 Right away, it’s clear that many of the core components of solar panels can be recycled on their own.
 Metal, glass, and wiring can all be recycled and reused.
 Silicon cells, the component that is most essential to producing electricity, are a slightly different story.
-While silicon wafers are not recyclable like glass and plastic are, some specialty recycling companies are able to reuse silicon cells by melting them down and reclaiming the silicon and various metals.
+While silicon wafers are not recyclable like glass and plastic, some specialty recycling companies are able to reuse silicon cells by melting them down and reclaiming the silicon and various metals within.

 Unlike the U.S., Europe has a developed solar market.
 Due to government regulations, European solar panel owners must recycle their panels once they are done using them.
 This has created a market for panel recyclers, one of which is Veolia.